grin-compiler/ghc-whole-program-compiler-project/README.md

    hadrian/build-stack -j
    ```
 3. Set the path to the local GHC-WPC build in the corresponding part of `./stack.yaml`.
-4. Install the external stg tooling with the following command:
+4. Install the external stg tooling with the following commands:
    ```
+   (cd mod-pak ; stack install)
    stack --stack-root `pwd`/.stack-root install
    ```
    *NOTE:* the stack root is set to the local folder to prevent spamming the global stack sandbox.